Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureEducationWomen.
 A significant historical year for this entry is 1909.

 Location.
 27° 30.998′ N, 97° 52.335′ W. Marker is in Kingsville, Texas, in Kleberg County.
-Marker is at the intersection of North 3rd Street and West Kleberg Avenue, on the right when traveling south on North 3rd Street.
+It is at the intersection of North 3rd Street and West Kleberg Avenue, on the right when traveling south on North 3rd Street.
 Touch for map.
 Marker is at or near this postal address: 101 North 3rd Street, Kingsville TX 78363, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Robert J. Kleberg Public Library (about 300 feet away, measured in a direct line); First Baptist Church of Kingsville (about 400 feet away); First Presbyterian Church of Kingsville
+At least 8 other markers are within walking distance of this marker: Robert J. Kleberg Public Library (about 300 feet away, measured in a direct line); First Baptist Church of Kingsville (about 400 feet away); First Presbyterian Church of Kingsville

 Paid Advertisement